DELETE Certificates Exclude ID

 The DELETE /Certificates/Exclude/{id} method is used to delete and exclude an existing certificate with the specified ID from the Keyfactor Command database.
 If the specified certificate has an associated private key Private keys are used in cryptography (symmetric and asymmetric) to encrypt or sign content.
 In asymmetric cryptography, they are used together in a key pair with a public key.
-The private or secret key is retained by the key's creator, making it highly secure. stored in the database, this private key is also removed.
-Excluded Certificates are certificates which have been deleted from the database and excluded from all Keyfactor Command functionality.
-These certificates will be skipped during a CA
+The private or secret key is retained by the key's creator, making it highly secure. stored in the database, this private key is also removed and cannot be restored.This endpoint

 An endpoint is a URL that enables the API to gain access to resources on a server. returns 204 with no content upon success.